WuTheFWasThat/coup/README.md

 Immediately after any (active or passive) ability is used, a player may claim it is a bluff.
 Then, the original player may reveal N *non-disabled* cards with that ability, where N is the number of times the ability was used.
-- If they successfully do so, they replace those N cards, and the challenger must lose a card.
+- If they successfully do so, they discard and redraw for those N cards, and the challenger must lose a card.
 - If they do not do so, they choose a card to lose, and the challenger gets $5.

 When a player loses their last card, they lose.
 Last player standing wins.